MiguelCarino/findmeadistro/README.md

 ![randomdistrofaviconbig](https://user-images.githubusercontent.com/65854891/114965351-62da4500-9eab-11eb-8f6c-47671ce58741.png)

-These distributions might be ones you know and use, remixes of distributions, country exclusive, and so much more.
-FMAD still needs more distributions, so if you have any distribution you want to be in the website, make sure to put them in the [issues](https://github.com/MiguelCarino/findmeadistro/issues).
-The Linux distributions however still are focused on ones that run on workstations mostly x86_64 architecture (Server images and other architectures may appear but are not the focus).
+These distributions may include familiar options, remixes, country exclusives, and more.
+FMAD is seeking additional distributions, so if you have suggestions, please submit them in the [issues](https://github.com/MiguelCarino/findmeadistro/issues).
+Currently, the focus is on Linux distributions primarily for x86_64 workstations, though server images and other architectures may be included.
 Feedback is welcome.